SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 Step 4 - Edit the connection-definition configuration property ‘ConnectionFactoryJndiName’ (for this example use the value ‘JNDI/Sol/CF‘)

-Note, values for ConnectionURL, MessageVPN, UserName and Password must also be specified for the JNDI lookup of the connection factory to succeed.
+Note: Values for ConnectionURL, MessageVPN, UserName and Password must also be specified for the JNDI lookup of the connection factory to succeed.
 In this example, these values are inherited by the connection-definition from the Resource Adapter configuration properties (or alternatively the values may be specified directly as config-property entries of the JMS connection-definition).

 The following table summarizes the values used for the JMS connection factory configuration properties.